ctlab/RECAST/README.md

 ### Accurate reads classifier

 Accurate reads classifier uses soft splitting criteria providing a user with thirteen categories of reads.
-It also utilizes two values of `k` for building de Bruijn graph, which makes an algorithm be more accurate.
+It also utilizes two values of `k` for building de Bruijn graph, which makes an algorithm to be more accurate.

 Here is a bash script showing a typical usage of accurate reads classifier: